A new strategy and Centre of Expertise for Social Enterprises

 The discretionary government grant was awarded to a network-based consortium of six organisations, coordinated by the Finnish Association of Social Enterprises Arvo.
 The other participants are Diaconia University of Applied Sciences, Rehabilitation Foundation, Pellervo Coop Centre, Silta-Valmennusyhdistys and Vates Foundation.

 The consortium’s members complement each other with their skills so that their areas of expertise cover the whole spectrum of Finnish social business activities and entrepreneurship.
-These areas include social innovations, social impact, business, sustainable development and employment of people with partial work ability.
+These areas include social innovations, social impact, business, sustainable development and employment of people with partial work capacity.

 The network-based centre of expertise makes use of skills from different fields